-The Best Food In Chiang Mai, Thailand
+The Best Food In Chiang Mai

-The cuisine in Chiang Mai is delightfully different from other regions in Thailand.
+The food in Chiang Mai is delightfully different from other regions in Thailand.
 Here you’ll find Lanna fare, which is fresh, light, and healthy.
 It features homemade recipes honed through generations of cooking.
 Luscious spices and local produce are the keynotes of Lanna cuisine.

 Address – Sri Poom Road, Soi 8, Mueang, Chiang Mai